 These values are transparent and presented to every new employee.
-Newcomers have four weeks of training, during which they are learning values and immerse in corporate culture immediately.
+Newcomers have four weeks of training, during which they are learning values and are immersed in the corporate culture immediately.
 They have a very important rule that says: every employee is responsible for company culture!
-This sense of importance and responsibility motivates each individual to be even more committed to the company success.
+This sense of importance and responsibility motivates each individual to be even more committed to the company's success.

 Set a standard for hiring people, and stick to it

-Most companies choose their employees based on their diplomas, experience, skills, or the mix of these traits.
+Most companies choose their employees based on their diplomas, experience, skills, or a mix of these traits.
 Not Zappos.
-T

 Choose people who are committed and dedicated to the company